InboraStudio/Measurement-Tool-Unity/README.md

 ## Credits

-Developed by PhotoLabs for use in Unity projects.
+Developed by Dr Chamyoung for use in Unity projects.
 Feel free to modify and extend this tool to suit your needs.